laneboysrc/hk310-expansion/hk310-info.rst

 The HobbyKing HK300 uses the same hardware RF module as the HK310 and X-3S, but the module contains a different firmware and uses the pins of the module in an entirely different way.
+Therefore this document does not apply to the HK300.

-The HK310 comprises of a microcontroller (MCU) of unknown origin, and a RF module using Nordic Semiconductor NRF24LE1 (refered to as NRF module in this document).
+The HK310 comprises of a microcontroller (MCU) of unknown origin, and a RF module using Nordic Semiconductor NRF24LE1 (refered to as "NRF module" in this document).

 The MCU reads the sticks and switches, drives the display; it basically handles all user-facing functions of the transmitter.